 The fact that Calabria has endured assorted invasions, earthquakes, and other disasters speaks volumes about the resilience of the people.
 And it’s the things that ensured Calabria’s survival over the centuries, that resilience, self-sufficiency, the remoteness of its many towns and villages, and its ability to turn adversity into an asset, that make the region special.

-Do appreciate that Calabria is a region you need to actively explore in order to get the most out of it but getting around isn’t always easy.
-We highly recommend you hire a car and do a Calabria road trip.
-See our Calabria itineraries for ideas.
+All of that means that Calabria is a region you need to actively explore in order to get the most out of it and getting around isn’t always easy.
+We highly recommend you hire a car and plan a series of Calabria road trips with breaks in between staying at some of Calabria’s most beautiful villages.
+See our Calabria itineraries below for ideas.
 The rewards are great if you’re willing to take the time to truly discover Italy’s last travel frontier.

-An elegant piazza lined with gelaterias selling Pizzo’s famous tartuffo ice-cream and an enchanting old town of narrow alleyways, Pizzo is our next favourite destination.
+Boasting an elegant piazza lined with gelaterias selling Pizzo’s famous tartuffo ice-cream and an enchanting old town of narrow alleyways, Pizzo is our next favourite destination after Tropea.

-On one side of a castle-topped headland lies a long wide white-sand beach backed by seafood tavernas, on the other faded palazzi suspended over the sea.
+On one side of Scilla’s castle-topped headland, pictured above, lies a long wide white-sand beach backed by seafood tavernas (it’s easily one of Calabria’s best beaches), on the other faded palazzi suspended over the sea.
 Scilla, above, is just gorgeous.

 Calabria’s Hilltop Towns